 The following transpired after the Company's advisors asked CRS to meet with Mr. Stern:

-Glenn Welling (of Engaged Capital and a CRS nominee) agreed to meet with
+- Glenn Welling (of Engaged Capital and a CRS nominee) agreed to meet with Mr. Stern.

 - January 13, 2014: After a month of CRS attempting to reach a settlement, and with the Company refusing to put together a framework for settlement or offer a single counter proposal, CRS publicly disclosed its December 27, 2013 nomination of director candidates.
 Mr. Welling was contacted by the Company's advisors that same day and was informed that the Company's offer to meet with Mr. Stern had been rescinded.